SteveLane/SteveLane.github.io/about.md

 <!--   your own use upon downloading.
 Carry on! -->
 <!-- </p> -->

-I am a biostatistician within the Research Directorate at Barwon Health, Geelong, Australia.
+I am a research fellow with the ARC Centre of Excellence for Biosecurity Risk Analysis at The University of Melbourne, Parkville.

 The views expressed on this website are solely my own, and do not necessarily reflect those of my employer.

 <div id="map_canvas"></div>